 Cazadores.
 They're as tough as nails, have a very potent poison, and travel in packs as large as eight at some times.
 They also move too quickly to get a decent shot off outside of VATS, and it's almost impossible to headshot them in VATS mode due to a minor glitch which makes their head impossible to click at times.
 The icing on the cake, however, has to be their poison.
 Pre-patch, it killed companions basically on contact thanks to a bug that made it never wear off.
 They fixed that, but in doing so actually made Cazador poison even more potent than it already was.
 It wears off, but it takes such a long time that you have to dope your companions with nearly a dozen stimpacks if they've taken more than one sting.
 If that weren't enough, Honest Hearts gives us Giant Cazadores, and those bastards come right out of nowhere if your eyes aren't glued to the compass.

 What's even worse than giant radscorpions?
 Robo scorpions of course.
-They can shoot laser from their tails, ridiculously tough for their size, somewhat resistant to EMP weapons, and when you finally destroy it, it blows up in your face.
+They can shoot laser from their tails, are ridiculously tough for their size, are somewhat resistant to EMP weapons, and, when you finally destroy them, blow up in your face.